Design Approach & Philosophy

-Genuine design isn’t about trends – it’s about understanding you and your life.
-As well as your property type and where you live.
+Great design isn’t about trends – it’s about understanding you and your life, your property and where you live.

-The design of your home is about you, although the influence of the actual property and being sympathetic to where you live will influence our work.
+The design of your home is about you, although the influence of the actual property and being sympathetic to where you live influences our work.
 Considering these factors enables us to design interiors which feel just right.
-They fit with you and their surroundings.
+They fit with you and your surroundings.
 They feel effortless and timeless.

-Our design work for a client in a contemporary apartment in London would be different to a design for the same client in a period townhouse in Surrey, and different again if they lived in a country home in Hampshire.
+Our design for a client in a contemporary apartment in London would be different to a design for the same client in a period townhouse in Surrey, and different again if they lived in a country home in Hampshire.

-Bringing these together – the client, their property, and it’s wider context – is crucial.
+Bringing all these together – the client, the property, and its wider context – is crucial.

-We need to know about your life so that we can design for you.
+The more we understand about your life, the more appropriate, the more unique we can make your home.
 We’re interested in anything that could have an impact on your property your lifestyle and habits; your work and leisure time; when and how you’re going to use the property and so on.